lekrsu/shfw-walkthrough/README.md

 For Xiaomi Essential Lite, use these configurations:

-1. Sport mode, DPC, 18A, flat curve (0.5 quadratic).
+1. Sport mode, DPC, 1836A, flat curve (0.5 quadratic).
-   - Acceleration boost, 50%.
+   - Acceleration boost, 100%.
    - Brake boost, 0-100%, up to you, be aware that it's stong.

 2. Go to the field weakening tab and:
+   - Enable "expert view" on the top right.
    - Enable field weakening for sport mode.
    - Configure as follows: 15 km/h, 0A, 1500.